techstackmedia/feedback-application-server/README.md

 - [Cyclic](https://cyclic.sh/)
 - [Heroku](https://www.heroku.com/)

+> **Note:**
+>
+> When deploying the backend, make sure you have the necessary environment variables and their values set in the .env file on the deployment platform.
+However, never set the port of your backend in the environment variable of your deploying platform.

 Please ensure you follow the platform-specific guidelines for deploying your backend application to ensure a smooth and successful deployment.